 There are three main gay bars in Bali, all next door to each other on the road called Jalan Camplung Tanduk Arcade.
 Bali Joe, Mixwell, and Facebar are the main gay bars on this street.
 Each bar starts as a place to have drinks, with TV screens playing out the latest pop hits.
 Then from around 11 pm onwards, each bar takes it in turns to show a mix of really funny drag shows and go-go boys dancing on the bar – abs abs abs everywhere you look!

 The bars are open until around 3 am and are a lot of fun for everyone.
-The drag queens in Bali are absolutely hilarious and put on a great show.
-They have no shame and as well as making you cry out laughing, they also make you feel very welcome and warmly embrace you.
+Bali’s drag queens are hilarious and put on a great show.
+They have no shame and make you cry out laughing; they also make you feel welcome and warmly embrace.
 This speaks volumes about the mentality of Indonesians generally – they are extremely warm-hearted and hospitable people.

-With endless activities and things to do on Bali, Bali is increasingly becoming populated with tourists from all over the world.
+With endless activities and things to do on Bali, Bali is increasingly becoming populated with tourists worldwide.
 Finding traditional and authentic Balinese culture is rare these days unless you intently plan your itinerary to get off the beaten track.
 I recently traveled to and discovered Sidemen which represented quintessential Bali: rice terraces, local village life, traditional farming, and palm trees and jungles for as far as you can see.

 Sidemen is located about an hour east of Ubud and a couple of hours north of Sanur.
 While being accessible from the main tourist hot spots of Bali, Sidemen remains a world away from the hustling and bustling south.
-The main “attraction” in Sidemen is to soak in the breathtaking panoramic scenery of the hills and valleys and enjoy the peaceful countryside.
+Sidemen’s main “attraction” is to soak in the breathtaking panoramic scenery of the hills and valleys and enjoy the peaceful countryside.